-Before your case goes to a workers’ comp hearing before a workers' comp judge, there typically will be other hearings and court dates.
-At a minimum, this usually includes a mediation and pretrial conference.
-At a mediation, you and the insurance company will try to negotiate a settlement with the help of a neutral third party.
+Before your case goes to a hearing with a workers' comp judge, there typically will be other proceedings and court dates.
+At a minimum, this usually includes mediation and a pretrial conference.
+During mediation, you and the insurance company (and your lawyer, if you have one) will try to negotiate a settlement with the help of a neutral third party.
 At a pretrial conference, you may exchange information with the insurance company's lawyers and the judge.
-Settlement negotiations may also continue at your pretrial conference.
-To learn more, read our article on what happens in a mediation or settlement conference.
+You may also continue trying to negotiate a settlement.
+To learn more, read our article on what happens in workers' comp mediation and settlement conferences.

-At your workers' comp hearing, you will present your claim to a judge.
-Among other things, the judge will be evaluating you and how credible you are.
+At your workers' comp hearing, you will present your case to a judge.
+Among other things, the judge will evaluate whether you should be believed.
 It's important to be polite and respectful at all times.
 You should also be on time for your hearing and appropriately dressed.
-Although you do not have to wear a suit, your clothing should be neat, clean, and respectful.
-A button-up shirt and slacks are appropriate.
+Although you don't have to wear a suit or business attire, your clothing should be neat, clean, and respectful.

 Most workers' comp hearings last a few hours, although complicated claims may take several days.
-You will be given breaks during a lengthy hearing.
+If the hearing is long, the judge will give you breaks.
 On the day of your hearing, you should bring any medications or items you may need for the day (such as a heating pad or TENS unit for pain relief).
-Your lawyer may have more specific instructions, so be sure to consult with him or her beforehand.
+Your lawyer may have more specific instructions, so be sure to ask beforehand.

-Certain parties always attend a workers' comp hearing:
+Certain people always attend a workers' comp hearing:

-There may be other people at your hearing, including a court reporter (who will type a transcript of the hearing), witnesses (including coworkers, supervisors, and doctors and other experts), a representative from your employer, and an insurance company representative.
+Other people may also be there, including a court reporter (who will type a transcript of the hearing), witnesses (including coworkers, supervisors, and doctors and other experts), a representative from your employer, and an insurance company representative.

-At the beginning of the hearing, you and the insurance company will give the judge a variety of documents to review.
-This may include:
+At the beginning of the hearing, you and the insurance company will give the judge documents (or "exhibits") to review, including:

 Before you testify, the judge will put you under oath to tell the truth.
 Then, your workers' comp lawyer will ask you a series of questions.
 Once your lawyer is finished questioning you, the insurance company's lawyer will have a chance to ask you additional questions (called a "cross-examination").
 The judge might also ask you questions.

-Regardless of who is asking the questions, you should answer them truthfully and accurately.
-If you do not know the answer, you should not guess.
-Instead, simply say “I don't know" or "I can't remember."
+No matter who is asking the questions, you should answer them truthfully and accurately.
+If you don't know the answer, don't guess.
+Instead, simply say, "I don't know" or "I can't remember."
 During your testimony, the judge is not only looking for factual information but is also assessing your credibility.
-If you are rude, evasive, or dishonest, you may hurt your chances of a favorable decision.
+If you're rude, evasive, or dishonest, you may hurt your chances of a favorable decision.

-If the judge rules against you, or you are otherwise unhappy with the decision, you can appeal the decision.
+If the judge rules against you, you can appeal that decision.
 The appeal process and filing deadlines vary from state to state, but they may be as short as a week or two.
 If you need help, contact an experienced workers' comp lawyer or your state agency.